-The Science achievement rate is reported for the following student groups: all students, Black, Hispanic, and Native American students, economically disadvantaged students, English language learners, student with disabilities, students in the combined student group (where applicable), Black students, Asian students, Hispanic students, Native American students, Pacific Islander students, white students, foster students, homeless students, migrant students, and students with a parent who is on active military duty.
+The achievement rate for each subject is reported for the following student groups: all students, Black, Hispanic, and Native American students, economically disadvantaged students, English language learners, student with disabilities, students in the combined student group (where applicable), Black students, Asian students, Hispanic students, Native American students, Pacific Islander students, white students, foster students, homeless students, migrant students, and students with a parent who is on active military duty.
 Additional information for identifying students in these student groups can be found in Appendix B.